fprochazka/filip-prochazka.com/_posts/2021-10-17-importing-your-existing-aws-route53-records-into-terraform.md

 ## Faster writing of record resources

 Since Terraform will overwrite the records, you really have to write them correctly on the first try.
-Thankfully, AWS has a cli client that can dump all the Route53 routes in a single JSON request.
+Thankfully, AWS has a cli client that can dump all the Route53 routes into JSON in a single request.

 ~~~ shell
 aws route53 list-resource-record-sets --hosted-zone-id Z4KAPRWWNC7JR \